The Privacy, Data Protection and Cybersecurity Law Review: Spain

 Cybersecurity and data breaches

 The approval in July 2016 of the NIS Directive was the most significant cybersecurity milestone in recent years.
 It marks the first instance of EU-wide rules on cybersecurity.
 Spain was late in implementing the NIS Directive, but in September 2018 a law was finally passed.
-In particular, the NIS Directive was implemented into Spanish law through Royal Decree-Law 12/2018 of 7 September, on the security of networks and information systems; however, Royal Decree-Law 12/2018 provides general and unspecific rules and a further regulation developing such aspects remains pending (a draft of the Royal Decree was published that develops Royal Decree-Law 12/2018, although its content is not necessarily final; no formal progress has been made in this regard recently).
+In particular, the NIS Directive was implemented into Spanish law through Royal Decree-Law 12/2018 of 7 September, on the security of networks and information systems; since Royal Decree-Law 12/2018 provides general and unspecific rules, Royal-Decree 43/2021 has recently been approved to develop specific aspects of Royal Decree-Law 12/2018.

 However, in addition to cybersecurity duties arising from the NIS rules, security and cybersecurity duties can be found in other Spanish rules.
 This means that the legal regime is rather disseminated and complex.
 We provide a summary below.